Cavcode/darksun/docs/workflow.md

 ## Building the Module

+*Note:  If you are modifying non-toolset files (such as scripts, models, 2DAs, etc.), you do not need to build the module to do your work.
+Open your work directly from the repository directory on your computer, do your work in whatever program you use, and re-save the work into the repository.
+Then skip down to the [staging and committing section](#staging-and-committing-changes) below to continue your workflow.
+So, if you are not building items, areas or conversations, you can work completely outside the toolset and save yourself a few steps.*

 Now we're ready to build a module file so we can start working on it.
 In your command line utility, type the following:

 ```